CleanCut/rusty_engine/scenarios/road_race.md

 1. We need to keep track of the player's health, so we'll store it in our `GameState` struct.
 Add a `health_amount: u8` field to the `GameState` struct definition.
 1. We want to stop the game when the player loses.
 Add a `lost: bool` field to the `GameState` struct definition.
 1. When you run the game, provide `5` for the initial value of the `health_amount` field, and `false` for the `lost` field.
 You can hit five obstacles before you lose the game, and you haven't lost yet.
 1. Try it!
-At this point you should still be presented with a blank window, but it should compile and run!
+At this point, you should still be presented with a blank window, but it should compile and run!
     * `cargo run --release`

 ```rust